What kind of grocery shopper are you?

 Do you take your time, comb every aisle, look at every option and add to your cart whatever looks good in the moment?
 Or do you plan a little, consider meals you might like to eat, think of a ballpark budget, prepare a list, and aim to get in and out as quickly as possible?

 A survey by an online magazine Kitchn showed that 97% of grocery shoppers use a list.
 So why is it that so many companies shop for new customers as if they are combing every inch of the grocery store – hoping things will magically jump off the shelf and into their carts?

-When it comes to sales and marketing, building a prospecting list of target accounts and contacts may feel like a good place to start, but identifying the Total Addressable Market should come first.
+When it comes to sales and marketing, building a prospecting list of target accounts and contacts may feel like a good place to start, but identifying and analyzing the Total Addressable Market should come first.

 Total Addressable Market (TAM) is the total available opportunity for your product or services.
 It’s typically measured in terms of revenue, but can also be thought of as the total population of organizations that could become your customers.